Sharing is caring!

 6. Wash two pillows at a time or throw in some towels.

-7. Turn your pillow from yellow to white evenly.
+7. Turn your pillow from yellow to white e

 Dissolve the cleaning solution completely before adding in the pillows, so you know it’s evenly distributed.
 Don’t sprinkle clumps of soap won’t do the trick.
 You can mix the solution together before pouring it into the washing machine or if you have a top-loading washing machine, make sure to manually turn the agitator a few times to give it a swirl.